WOOF UNIVERSITY, LLC

 If it's something you don't want your dog to be "On" in the first place, it is better to stop them from getting on it than to wait until they do and tell them "Off".

-Every time they are successful at jumping ON something, they are rewarded for it (because they enjoy it).
-Telling them to get OFF after-the-fact doesn't erase the reward.
+Every time they are successful at jumping ON something, they are rewarded for it (because it's fun).
+Telling them "OFF!" after the fact doesn't erase the reward.
 Neither does punishing them.
-It stops them at the moment, but it won't keep them from doing it again later.
+It stops them at the moment but won't keep them from doing it again later.
 Sometimes, they learn to jump ON [the something] only when you aren't looking.

 The way to prevent jumping in the first place is with good management.